storj/docs/code/Testing.md

 ## Real dependencies and data

 Use real dependencies that are used in production.
+Try to create the appropriate data using the exiting API-s rather than creating them manually.

-Avoid using mocks, if possible.
+Avoid using mocks and stub-data, if possible.
 By using mocks we are not testing the actual system and how the systems work together; hence missing some bugs.

 Package `internal/testplanet` helps to setup a full environment that can be used for testing.
 For the basic examples see https://github.com/storj/storj/blob/master/internal/testplanet/planet_test.go.
 Of course many packages already use it, so refer them for more examples.